jupyterhub/the-littlest-jupyterhub/docs/guides/install.rst

 Slightly less quick installation
 --------------------------------

-If you can read ``bash`` and are nervous about the previous installation method, you can inspect the installer script before running it.
+If you can read ``python3`` and are nervous about the previous installation method, you can inspect the installer script before running it.